How to Use Claude AI for Your Small Business: The Complete Guide

 About the Author

 Thomas Echezabal has spent 1,000+ hours building workflows and automations inside Claude.
-He has worked with small businesses his entire career, including 200+ clients as a top-rated marketing strategist on Fiverr over the past 6 years.
-Now he helps business owners set up their own Claude systems.
-Based in Miami, FL.
-Bilingual EN/ES.
+He has worked with small businesses his entire career, including 200+ clients as a top-rated marketing strategist on Fiverr.